zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Miranda now has the idea of eating another kind of dessert called a “banana split.”
 I used to love eating banana splits when I was a child.
 A banana split is made by taking a banana and cutting it in half the long way, and putting those in a dish, and then you take three, what we would call  “scoops” (scoops) of ice

-cream – a “scoop” of ice cream is like a little bal l of ice cream – and you take one scoop of vanilla-flavored, one scoop of chocolate-f lavored, and one scoop of strawberry-flavored ice cream and you put them in t he dish in between the two pieces of banana.
+cream – a “scoop” of ice cream is like a little bal l of ice cream – and you take one scoop of vanilla-flavored, one scoop of chocolate-f lavored, and one scoop of strawberry-flavored ice cream and you put them in the dish in between the two pieces of banana.

-Then, you usually put some chocolate sauce, which i s a liquid you pour over the ice cream, as well as some whipped cream.
-“Cream” i s a form of milk, or something that you would get from milk that’s very fatty.
+Then, you usually put some chocolate sauce, which is a liquid you pour over the ice cream, as well as some whipped cream.
+“Cream” is a form of milk, or something that you would get from milk that’s very fatty.
 You whip it – you add air to it, basically, so that it’s very light, and you put it on top of the banana split.

 Luca says, “I like chocolate, too, but hot chocolat e sounds much better.”
 “Hot chocolate” is a sweet drink made by melting chocolate into hot  milk and then mixing it with sugar and vanilla.
 “Hot cocoa” and “hot chocolate” are basically the same thing.
 “Cocoa” is made usually from powdered chocolate – c hocolate that is dried and put into very small pieces.
 “Hot chocolate” is ofte n made directly from, say, a bar of chocolate.
 Luca wants some hot chocolate.